 The Grand Canal is the main waterway and lifeline of this world-famous lagoon city on the Adriatic Sea.
 Venice would not be Venice without the Grand Canal.
 Along the canal, directly on the shore, are imposing palaces, museums, churches, hotels and many famous sights.
 A grandiose scenery!
-Colours, facades and unique photo motifs.
+Colors, facades, and unique photo motifs.
 This is true for the day and also for Venice by night!

 Location and river course

-Over a length of about 4 kilometres, the Grand Canal winds its way through the centre of historic Venice.
-The width is between 30 and 70 metres, with a water depth of up to 5 metres.
+Over a length of about 4 kilometers, the Grand Canal winds its way through the center of historic Venice.
+The width is between 30 and 70 meters, with a water depth of up to 5 meters.
 It is the largest canal in Venice and thus also the main waterway of the lagoon city on the Adriatic.

 The beginning of the canal starts roughly at the Canal di Santa Chiara, just before Piazzale Roma, and ends more or less at the famous Piazza San Marco.